About Nesta

 Nesta is an innovation foundation.
 For us, innovation means turning bold ideas into reality and changing lives for the better.
 We use our expertise, skills and funding in areas where there are big challenges facing society.

-The government just changed home heating rules - here’s what you need to know
+The UK government just changed home heating rules in England - here’s what you need to know

-The UK government's announcement this week on the introduction of the Warm Homes Plan brings in much needed reforms to help boost the take up of heat pumps.
+The UK government's announcement this week on the introduction of the Warm Homes Plan in England brings in much needed reforms to help boost the take up of heat pumps.

 At Nesta, we’re delighted to see progress on so many of the issues we’ve been campaigning for, but there’s still work to be done.